Skip to Content

 Easy Gluten Free Biscuits

-In summary, to make this recipe dairy free: Substitute the cream for 2/3 cup coconut cream.
+To make gluten-free dairy-free biscuits: Substitute the cream for 2/3 cup coconut cream.
 You’ll need to plan ahead and put a can of coconut cream or coconut milk into your fridge the day before.

 When you’re ready to bake the biscuits, open the can and scrape the solid cream from the top.
 Warm slightly in a pan or the microwave – just enough to liquefy it.
 Continue to make the recipe as written, using a gf flour that is also dairy free.